 Master of Health Informatics

-The target student population for the online Master of Health Informatics (MHI) program are individuals who have successfully completed an undergraduate program of study in healthcare management, business, information systems, information technology or management, or any closely related / equivalent field.
+The target student population for the Master of Health Informatics (MHI) program are individuals who have successfully completed an undergraduate program of study in healthcare management, business, information systems, information technology or management, or any closely related / equivalent field.
 The online MHI program has been specifically tailored to meet the needs of those who are place-bound or who hold full-time employment which prevents them from completing a master’s degree via traditional methods.

 Hospital managers, health information technicians, coding specialists, nurses, physicians, and anyone else seeking a graduate degree within health informatics or health information management are encouraged to enroll.
 The MHI degree is not a STEM degree.

 CURRICULUM AND COURSES

-The online Master of Health Informatics degree requires 45 graduate credit hours.
+The Master of Health Informatics degree requires 45 graduate credit hours.
 Students have the choice of a graduate project or a graduate residency / internship.

 This program offers continuous enrollment, so students may begin the program at any time.
 Part-time enrollment is available, though students are cautioned that course sequencing and prerequisites may mean a delay of a year while waiting for a course to be scheduled again.